-Claim: A special compound added to the water in swimming pools will reveal the presence of urine.
+Claim: A special compound added to the water in swimming pools will reveal the presence of urine and catch those who peel in the pool.

-Origins: No matter what your parents told you, there isn't any magical chemical that when added to a swimming pool will reveal the presence of urine in the water.
+Origins: No matter what your parents might have told you, there isn't any magical chemical that when added to a swimming pool will reveal the presence of urine in the water by producing a brightly-colored cloud.
 As "Alan" at the Aqua Clear web site says: "There is no chemical that can function as an indicator for urine in a pool."
-Others in the industry concur — this belief is all chimera and no substance.
+Others in the industry concur: this belief is all chimera and no substance.

-Experts on such matters say although a reliable dye could be produced, the trick would be getting it to react only to urine and not trigger in the presence of similar organic compounds likely present in swimming pools.
-It's not a compound anyone appears to be working on either, and with good reason — who'd want it?
-Kids are kids — their expected reaction to the news that pissing in the pool would produce bright purple or red trails would be to jump right in with the intent
+Experts on such matters say although a reliable urine-detecting dye could be produced, the trick would be getting it to react only to urine and to not trigger in the presence of similar organic compounds likely present in swimming pools.
+It's not a compound anyone appears to be working on either, and with good reason: who'd want it?
+Kids are kids, and their expected reaction to the news that pissing in the pool would produce bright purple or red trails would be to jump right in with the intent

 Or, as one old-time Boston-area poolman put it, "If such chemicals did exist, every municipal pool in Boston would be bright purple."
 (A heartening thought, that.
 One could drown Barney, and the body wouldn't be found for days.)